 - The sleek blue-colored design looks impressive.

 - You will find this amazing animation, that showcases different Heroes of the site.

 - The large CTA button with red color implements people signup right away.

 - As the challenge process go on, they didn’t show much on the platform.
 If you’re a programmer, you’ll definitely know what’s going to happen next.
 This is the charm of a landing page.

-- Flickr is a photo sharing or storage platform.
-The picture carousel in their landing page showcases their user photography.
+- Flickr is a photo-sharing or storage platform.
+The picture carousel on their landing page showcases their user photography.

 - The large CTA button draws the prospect towards the Flickr community.